sapphiredev/utilities/packages/decorators/README.md

 ## Description

-Decorators can add a lot of functionality through very minimal code.
-This package provides some common decorators to be used in projects using the [Sapphire Framework][].
+Decorators can add a lot of functionality with very minimal code.
+This package provides some common decorators that can be used with projects using the [Sapphire Framework][].

 ## Installation